 What reading genre is Morning Star?

-Morning Star is written to be a science fiction, much like the previous novels Red Rising and The Golden Son.
+Morning Star is written to be science fiction, much like the previous novels Red Rising and The Golden Son.

 Where does the story start back up again in relation to The Golden Son?